 I'm looking to purchase an extra-large hybrid bike with an internal hub.
 This would be for casual riding with my family, but ideally the bike is somewhat sporty for longer rides and something I can grow into.
 The bike will not be used for commuting.
 If the internal hub request makes this bike a unicorn, then recommend a good all-around hybrid.

 My husband got doored on his bike.
 There was a police report, the guy who hit him stayed on the scene and was actually on the job (delivery) when he opened his door into my husband, who was in the bike lane.
 The driver did have insurance and presumably the company insures, too.
 What happens now? [more inside]

+I am a 5'8" woman who rides a 56cm (large) Specialized Tricross.
+I do not race on this bike — I have it set up for commuting and use it to ride Houston's pot-holed streets.
 Or, I *would* use it to ride Houston's pot-holed streets, except riding it for any longer than a couple of miles is pretty uncomfortable. [more inside]

 Does anyone have experience with trying to import *used* Dutch bikes (or Danish, or German, etc) into the USA?
 I've only been able to find *new* bikes for sale, and they tend to cost much more than similarly priced American / Chinese / Taiwanese re-makes (Linus, WorkCycles, Etc). [more inside]